Pull Requests are a powerful tool for code review and knowledge sharing.

 The authors should remember that it is their code that is reviewed and that the comments are not about themselves.
 But for that to work, we have to ensure that the comments are about the code and not the authors when writing them.

 We should always be discussing solutions and how to make the code better.
 And there should never have comments on the author.
-If we find ourself using "you" in a comment, we should take time to think again if this is really what we are wanting to write.
+If we find ourselves using "you" in a comment, we should take time to think again if this is really what we are wanting to write.
 Pull Requests are usually not fun.
 Let's try to not make them harder than necessary for anyone.

 Share your thoughts